Cut composite decking correctly – Learn more

 - Leave a few inches allowance at the deck edge.
 This will allow you to mark a single line through the entire edge, and cut the excess material in one go.
 The result will be a straight and smooth edge that looks aesthetically pleasing.

-Remember that precision is key when cutting composite decking.
+Remember that precision is key when cutting trex decking.
 In this manner, you can get the most out of the product.
 Happy cutting!